Helping Lewis River Salmon Come Home

 The Lewis River basin is famous for salmon, stunning waterfalls, big trees, blurry bigfoot sightings, and hydroelectric power.
 On its way to the mighty Columbia, the Lewis River flows through three large reservoirs: Yale, Swift, and Merlin.
 These reservoirs provide electricity and recreational opportunities.
 But the dams also stop Lewis River salmon and steelhead from reaching their native spawning streams.

 In 2004, PacifiCorp (the company that owns the Lewis River dams, and a Berkshire-Hathaway subsidiary) promised the Cowlitz Indian Tribe, Yakama Nation, and the State of Washington that the dams would be improved to let salmon reach their spawning areas.
-Now, PacifiCorp is trying to renege on its promise.
+Then, PacifiCorp tried to renege on its promise.
 Why?
 Building and running fish passage facilities costs money.
 If PacifiCorp breaks its promise, the company could pocket over $100 million.

 Here’s what’s happening now:

 Things are looking up for Lewis River salmon!
-During the summer of 2021, the National Marine Fisheries Service reversed a Trump-era determination that would have allowed PacifiCorp to renege on its promise to Tribes and Washington state to build fish passage.
+During the fall of 2023, the Tribal, state, and federal agencies reached an agreement with PacifiCorp providing for new and aggresive timelines for the construction of fish passage.
 This is great news!
-But it’s still not clear when PacifiCorp will start (or finish) building the fish passage facilities it promised to construct long ago.
-Until then, Columbia Riverkeeper will continue holding PacifiCorp accountable for rebuilding strong salmon runs in the Lewis River.
+But until PacifiCorp finishes building the fish passage facilities it promised to construct long ago, Columbia Riverkeeper will continue holding PacifiCorp accountable.